 Join us for coffee and conversation at 10am, program at 10:30.
 Guest speakers are announced here, on our social media and in our email newsletter.

-Join in us in our beautiful location at 821 W. Vickery Blvd.
+Join us inside Stage West theater at 821 W. Vickery Blvd.
 Fort Worth.
-Just follow the signs at the entrance to Stage West theater.
 Coffee service starts at 10 and the program begins at 10:30.
+As always, guests are welcome.